flashbots/suave-specs/specs/rigil/kettle.md

     - Broadcast the results of confidential computations to the appropriate parties within the SUAVE network.
     - Ensure the propagation of results adheres to the confidentiality and privacy requirements of the SUAVE protocol.

-## Becoming a Computor
+## Becoming a Kettle

-Currently Computors are not permissioned, but participation in the confidential data store synchronization protocol is.
-To join the network you must run the entire Computor software stack and connect to the existing network via boot node or known peer.
-Eventually Computor's will be associated with an onchain registry.
+Currently Kettles are not permissioned, but participation in the confidential data store synchronization protocol is.
+To join the network you must run the entire Kettle software stack and connect to the existing network via boot node or known peer.
+Eventually Kettle's will be associated with an onchain registry.

-### Computor Identification
+### Kettle Identification

-A unique identifier in the form of Ethereum compatible public key must be generated for each computor to ensure proper tracking and verification of Confidential Computation, as well as responsibility assignment within the network.
+A unique identifier in the form of Ethereum compatible public key must be generated for each Kettle to ensure proper tracking and verification of Confidential Computation, as well as responsibility assignment within the network.

-## Computor Architecture
+## Kettle Architecture

-SUAVE Computors house all components necessary to perform confidential computation and result routing.
+SUAVE Kettles house all components necessary to perform confidential computation and result routing.
 Below is a high level architectural diagram followed by descriptions of the main components.

 ![Rigil architecture](/assets/rigil-architecture.svg)